 However, drinking it should probably be avoided by some people.
 If you're worried, you should discuss it with your doctor.

-- anyone who wants to carefully monitor their alcohol intake,
+- alcoholics, or anyone who wants to carefully monitor their alcohol intake

 - and anyone whose religious beliefs prevent them from drinking alcohol.